Eval

 : The quantile used to compute the privacy score and the number of records at risk of re-identification.risk_confidence

-) is corrected with a factor of-risk_confidence * sqrt(n_risk)
+to compute the fraction, is corrected with a factor of-risk_confidence * sqrt(n_risk)

 For more details and the full list of parameters, please refer to the API reference.